ctkelley/MultiPrecisionArrays.jl/README.md

 julia> @belapsed lu!(AC) setup=(AC=copy($A))
 1.42112e-01

+# And now for the solve times.

 ```
 It is no surprise that the factorization in single precision took roughly half as long as the one in double.
 In the double-single precision case, iterative refinement is a great
 example of a time/storage tradeoff.
 You have to store a low precision copy of $A$, so the storage burden increases by 50\% and the factorization time is cut in half.
 The advantages of IR increase as the dimension increases.
-IR is less impressive for smaller problems and can even be slower
+IR is less impressive for smaller problems and can even be slower for the factorization.
 ```
 julia> N=30; A=I + Gmat(N);